N0rthernL1ghts/wordpress/README.md

   * It has been deprecated/removed in the base
   * This improves build speed as buidling linux/armhf is slow and was taking the most of the time
   * Simplifies maintenance
+- 2024-05-13 Deprecation of WordPress versions prior to 6.2
+  * Old images will remain, but will receive no further updates, until their eventual removal.
+Usage is not recommended.
+  * This decision will make build stack significantly lighter, ensuring much faster future builds

 #### Public builds (docker)